beejjorgensen/bgclr/src/bgclr_part_7200_man_string.md

 void *memcpy(void * restrict s1, const void * restrict s2, size_t n);

+void *memccpy(void * restrict s1, const void * restrict s2, int c,
+              size_t n);

 void *memmove(void *s1, const void *s2, size_t n);
 ```

 ### Description {.unnumbered .unlisted}

 These functions copy memory---as many bytes as you want!
 From source to
-destination!
+destination for as many bytes as you specify!

+`memccpy()` gives you the additional option of stopping after a certain
+character is encountered in the source.

-The main difference between the two is that `memcpy()` cannot safely
+The main difference between the `memcpy()` variants and `memmove()` is
-copy overlapping memory regions, whereas `memmove()` can.
+that the former cannot safely copy overlapping memory regions, whereas
+the latter can.

-On the one hand, I'm not sure why you'd want to ever use `memcpy()`
+I'm not sure why you'd want to ever use `memcpy()` instead of
-instead of `memmove()`, but I'll bet it's possibly more performant.
+`memmove()`, but I'll bet it's possibly more performant.

 The parameters are in a particular order: destination first, then
 source.
 I remember this order because it behaves like an "`=`"